http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 - **Full client support**: Build custom agents programmatically

 ### Draft Features & Elicitation Support
 We're also implementing draft MCP features including OAuth security for protected resources and elicitation capabilities.
-Elicitation is something we're super excited about - it allows dynamic user interfaces presented through the client – your MCP tools can request additional input from users when needed, creating interactive AI experiences.
+Elicitation is something we're very excited about - it allows dynamic user interfaces presented through the client – your MCP tools can request additional input from users when needed, creating interactive AI experiences.

 ## The Roadmap: Going All In

-With the interest (and amount of fun we're having!) we're dedicating serious resources to this ecosystem.
-Here's what's we're cooking up next:
+The response to the AI modules has been strong enough that we've found ourselves dedicating significant engineering time to this ecosystem.
+Here's what's next:

 ### 1. Google's Agent2Agent Protocol
 Google announced A2A (Agent2Agent) in April 2025 – an open protocol for AI agents to communicate with each other across different frameworks.
+A2A complements MCP by handling agent-to-agent communication while MCP handles agent-to-tool integration.
 We'll be giving the spec the http4k treatment, naturally with full testability.

 ### 2. MCP Evolution
-We're staying on the bleeding edge of MCP development, implementing draft features as they're integrated into the spec for those adventurous teams who want to say on the cutting edge.
+We're staying on the bleeding edge of MCP development, implementing draft features as they're integrated into the spec for those adventurous teams who want to stay on the cutting edge.
 Expect us to be first with new capabilities as the protocol evolves.

 ### 3. Custom Graphical LLM Clients
 A framework for building your own customized chat clients that interface with MCP and local tools.
 Want your own ChatGPT?
 Build it.
 Includes elicitation support for dynamic UIs and fine-grained tool consumption controls.